Paso Robles Highlands District AVA: Climate

 Range, it lies in a double-rain shadow.
 However, due to its relatively higher elevations, the Paso Robles Highlands District viticultural area still receives an average of 12 in, or about 2 in more, of rain annually than the regions farther to the east.

 According to the Winkler climate classification system, the Highlands District viticultural area has a low Region IV climate, based on the 3,678 average GDD units measured from 2000 to 2003 at the 1400 ft elevation French Camp Vineyard.
 The abundant sunshine and warm temperatures result in moderate yields from vineyards within the viticultural area.

 The Paso Robles Highlands District viticultural area has greater daily, monthly, seasonal, and annual temperature ranges when compared to other areas within the Paso Robles viticultural area.
 The difference between daily maximum and minimum temperatures in the mid- and late-summer can be 50 F or more, with highs around 100 F and lows around 50 F. According to grape growers in the Paso Robles Highlands District viticultural area, the warm summer days ensure full maturity of the fruit, while the cool evenings preserve acids in the grapes.
 The growers also note that due to its distinctive climate, grape harvest in the proposed viticultural area occurs two to four weeks earlier than in some other areas of the Paso Robles viticultural area.
+The USDA plant hardiness zone is 8b.